jenkins-x/jx-community/sig-docs/meetings.md

 Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@jx-docs-sig/HJYAmMyjL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
 Please click edit button to edit the document.

+### August 10, 2020

+#### Participants
+  - Kara de la Marck
+  - Sahil
+  - Ankit
+  - James Rawlings
+  - James Strachan
+  - \<addme\>

+#### Agenda and Notes
+ - Go over action items from last week.
+ - Discussion on Jenkins X 3 docs, James S is writing a docs version for Jenkins X 3.
+We can all work off his PR over the next week, ensuring JX3 docs clear, etc.
+ - JS: some of our docs for JX3 will be in the repos depending on path end user chooses -- we have many permutations of possible paths.
+These paths and their pre-configurations will function a bit like quickstarts
+ - JR: the ReadMes on different modules will be an important source of documentation
+ - JS: in the docs site we will link to these resources (to start)
+ - JS: one of goals of JX3 is that users should be able to to configure their cluster anyway they want and use JX3
+ - KM: Demos on office hours can be trimmed to be focused and then used on website.
+ - JR: Good, but only hitch is they go out of date quickly, so that needs to be managed.
+ - KM: where to put the roadmap in addition to community section?
+ - JS: Perhaps use shortcodes (or in worst case copy and paste, but better to avoid), put in Docs section, under Guides and Resources
+ - KM: autogenerating docs might need a nudge as https://jenkins-x.io/commands/jx_step_git_close/ has not updated (and should have with example change)
+ - JS: will take a look and ensure auto-updating of docs working.

+#### Action Items
+ - KM: Fix contributing sections
+ - KM: add the additional page on Roadmap in Docs section
+ - AM: re links in jx repo ReadMe, Ankit will add the links at the top.

 ### August 3, 2020

 #### Participants